bazelbuild/bazel/site/docs/toolchains.md

 ## Toolchain Resolution

-Toolchain resolution is the process of examining the target platform, required toolchain types, and available execution platforms, to choose the correct execution platform and toolchains for that configured target.
-Toolchain resolution proceeds by the following algorithm:
+Inputs to the resolution mechanism include the required toolchain types (including none) and the target platform.
+The resolution mechanism outputs a single execution platform and a toolchain type-to-toolchain map.
+Toolchain resolution works as follows:

-Inputs: The types of toolchain required (there can be zero, one, or more), the target platform
 1. Collect all available execution platforms, including the host.
 This is an ordered list.
    - Execution platforms are collected from the following sources:
      1. Any extra execution platforms given on the command line via the `--extra_execution_platforms` flag.